-Styling around a Wall-Mounted TV or just a tv sitting on a console is so hard, am I right?!
+Styling around a wall-mounted TV or just a TV sitting on a console is so hard, am I right?!
 Heck ya, I know I’m right.
-Seriously though, tv’s are just big black boxes that most of us have to have in our lives to function, relax and zone out (sad, but true).
+Seriously, though, TV’s are just big black boxes that most of us have to have in our lives to function, relax and zone out (sad, but true).

 Erin, from Francois et Moi, does an amazing job here providing visually interesting items around the tv that draw the eye.
 The stacks of books on the floor — aren’t they genius?

 Erin recently moved spaces and nailed it again with decorating around the TV.
 She added a DIY floating media shelf under the mounted TV with a chunky wood that helps balance out the visual weight of the TV.
 Then, she created symmetry around the TV by adding large art on one side and a chair to draw your eye on the other side.
 I feel like this example of how to decorate around the TV is great because it mimics some of the pieces that most of us have in our homes or could easily make (i.e. a large white canvas, branches, simple lamp, bowl of greenery, poofs, etc.)

 Kim, from kimmyintx, decorated above a flat screen tv by layering a large frame behind it.
 I think this really works because of the white space the piece of art has.
 She added a few frames in front and a vase which added layers and interest to her space.

 If you’ve ever consider painting your fireplace black, Cassie’s styling here will probably convince you!
 Can you spot the TV?
 It’s barely noticeable.